akladyous/blogposts/posts/web-scraping.md

 date: 2021-06-12
 pubDate: 2021-06-12
 tags: ['python', 'web scraping']
-description:
-  'Master Web Scraping with Python: Extract data from websites for various applications using libraries like NEWSAPI.
-Essential for data scientists!'
+description: Extract data from websites with ease using NEWSAPI and boost your data science skills
 ---

 # Web scraping — News Articles using NewsAPI